|

 Library architecture testing framework enables testers to group similar tasks within the test script into standard functions.
 These grouped tasks are then assigned to a library, ready to be used in other parts of the software application.

 Like the modular-based test framework, this architecture also uses the modular approach, which helps minimize the cost of maintenance.
-Similarly, code reusability allows QA teams to speed up the testing workflow in an efficient and cost-effective way.
+Similarly, code reusability allows QA teams to speed up the testing workflow efficiently and cost-effectively.

 Keyword-driven Test Framework

 In the keyword-driven test framework, test data is separated from script logic and stored inside a library file/object repository.
-Next, keywords for each action (like openbrowser, clickSignInbutton, etc.) are stored in an external data table.
+Next, keywords for each action (like openBrowser, clickLoginButton, etc.) are stored in an external data table.
 Each keyword has its corresponding test implementation inside the library file.

 Then, a test automation tool reads keywords based on the specified order of test steps in the data table and finds its corresponding test implementation inside the library file.
-Finally, it performs the test execution in the GUI of the software application.
+Finally, it executes the test in the GUI of the software application.

 Data-driven Test Framework

-Similar to the keyword-driven test framework, the test data and script logic are separated in the data-driven framework.
-The test data is stored in an external file such as Excel sheets or SQL tables.
+Like the keyword-driven test framework, the test data and script logic are separated in the data-driven framework.
+The test data is stored in an external Excel sheet, CSV file, or SQL table file.

-As the test data is not hard-coded in test scripts, testers can validate the same functionality of an application multiple times with different data sets in different test scenarios.
+As the test data is not hard-coded in test scripts, testers can validate the same functionality of an application multiple times with different data sets in various test scenarios.
+For example, a login test could be executed multiple times using a table of usernames and passwords.

 In addition, the data-driven testing framework enables testers to reuse test scripts, reduce test maintenance, and increase test coverage.